ISA-tools/DataCarpentry-TrainingMaterial/experimental-metadata/experimental-metadata.md

 2. to improve data accessibility
 3. to support effective data quality assessment
 4. to enable the unambiguous interpretation of the experimental results
-5. to faciliate, in principle, the reproducibility of the experiment
+5. to facilitate, in principle, the reproducibility of the experiment
 6. to strengthen the value of experimental with supporting information (and thus, the competitiveness of the data generators)

-For example, scientistis performing microarray-based transcriptomics experiments, identified the [Minimum Information about a Microarray Experiment (MIAME)](http://biosharing.org/bsg-000177) (See *Brazma et al, 2001*).
+For example, scientists performing microarray-based transcriptomics experiments, identified the [Minimum Information about a Microarray Experiment (MIAME)](http://biosharing.org/bsg-000177) (See *Brazma et al, 2001*).
 The MIAME guideline identifies [the six more crucial elements](http://www.fged.org/projects/miame/#sthash.dGA1h2Hn.dpuf) for reporting a microarray-based experiment as:

 1. the raw data files for each hybridisation
 2. the normalised data for the hybridisations